Breadth-first search: More details

 If G is a tree, replacing the queue of this breadth-first search algorithm with a stack will yield a depth-first search algorithm.
 For general graphs, replacing the stack of the iterative depth-first search implementation with a queue would also produce a breadth-first search algorithm, although a somewhat nonstandard one.

 The Q queue contains the frontier along which the algorithm is currently searching.

 Nodes can be labelled as explored by storing them in a set, or by an attribute on each node, depending on the implementation.

 Note that the word node is usually interchangeable with the word vertex.

 The parent attribute of each node is useful for accessing the nodes in a shortest path, for example by backtracking from the destination node up to the starting node, once the BFS has been run, and the predecessors nodes have been set.

-Breadth-first search produces a so-called breadth first tree.
-You can see how a breadth first tree looks in the following example.
+Breadth-first search produces a breadth-first tree which is shown in the example below.

 Example

-The following is an example of the breadth-first tree obtained by running a BFS on German cities starting from Frankfurt:
+The lower diagram shows the breadth-first tree obtained by running a BFS on an example graph of German cities (upper diagram) starting from Frankfurt.